1712n/wall-e/wiki/test_file_best_practices.md

 ### ✅️ Do

 - **Provide a General Overview**: Start with a brief explanation of why this worker is important.
 Think of this as an elevator pitch: clearly describe what the worker does and how it can be used.
 This helps everyone, regardless of their technical background, understand the worker's purpose and value.
+Example: _"This worker generates vector embeddings for input text using Workers AI Text Embedding Model and is used in applications requiring vector search.
+The worker provides an HTTP API endpoint which accepts a single text as input and returns the corresponding vector embedding.
+The worker should include extensive error handling and logging."_

 - **Describe Key Functionality in Simple Terms**: Use high-level language to explain what the worker does.
 For example, say _"The worker provides an HTTP API endpoint that accepts a single text input and returns a vector embedding,"_ instead of _"The worker returns JSON with an embedding field."_ This makes the functionality easy to grasp.